 Cannabis Cash Steps Into Digital Future

-NORTH LITTLE ROCK, ARKANSAS, UNITED STATES, April 21, 2021 /EINPresswire.com/ -- Cannabis financial services provider Abaca has partnered with Staley Technologies and CIMA to digitize one of the last remaining analog aspects of the industry – cash management.
+/EIN News/ -- NORTH LITTLE ROCK, Ark., April 21, 2021 (GLOBE NEWSWIRE) -- Cannabis financial services provider Abaca has partnered with Staley Technologies and CIMA to digitize one of the last remaining analog aspects of the industry – cash management.

 The cost and risk of handling cash have been persistent problems in the cannabis industry.
 The companies’ collaboration delivers an integrated solution to cannabis operators, financial controllers and CFOs with secure cash custody processes and real-time visibility on company cash across the organization.